 CTE is often associated with military veterans or athletes because of the prevalence of injuries to the head.
 CTE can also develop in anyone who’s sustained repeated trauma to the brain, from victims of abuse to those who may bang their heads because of a mental disorder.

-Still, sports — such as football, hockey, and boxing — lead the charge when it comes to CTE, and the earlier the traumas, the worse the outcomes.
-In fact, the Concussion Legacy Foundation reports several studies found that those who sustain brain trauma before the age of 12 fare worse than those who sustained them later in life.
+Still, sports — such as football, hockey, and boxing — lead the charge when it comes to CTE.
+Earlier the traumas, the worse the outcomes.
+In fact, the Concussion Legacy Foundation reports several studies found that those who sustain brain trauma before the age of 12 fares worse than those who sustained them later in life.

-This is not to say that everyone who suffers repeated blows to the head will develop CTE — the condition is quite rare — but these activities, combined with a younger age, certainly put people more at risk.
+This is not to say that everyone who suffers repeated blows to the head will develop CTE.
+The condition is quite rare — but these activities, combined with younger age, certainly put people more at risk.
 And the trauma doesn’t have to be concussive to lead to CTE.
 Any blow to the head can be problematic.

-Unfortunately, there’s no single test that can confirm the presence of CTE, but we can use a number of diagnostic tools to test whether it might be the cause of your problems.
+Unfortunately, there’s no single test that can confirm the presence of CTE, but we can use a number of diagnostic tools for testing.
 From neurological function tests to MRIs of your brain, we can narrow down the possibilities to help you better manage your symptoms.
+You can check out our addiction and brain healing services to see if we can help you.

-If you suspect you or a loved one is dealing with CTE, please give us a call or use the online scheduling tool to set up a consultation.
+You can learn more about Emerald Neuro Recover and the different area we address.
+If you suspect you or a loved one is dealing with CTE, please give our drug rehabs Carmel Indiana behavioral health centers a call or use the online scheduling tool to set up a consultation.